McKay Centralizer Algebras: Introduction

 where $\bar \alpha$ denotes the complex conjugate of $\alpha$.
 For each $r \ge 0,$ $\SU_2$ has an irreducible module $\VV(r)$ of dimension $r+1$.
 The module $\VV = \VV(1) = \CC^2$ corresponds to the natural two-dimensional representation on which $\SU_2$ acts by matrix multiplication.
 Let $\v_{-1} = (1,0)^{\tt t}, \v_1= (0,1)^{\tt t}$ (here $\tt t$ denotes transpose) be the standard basis for this action so that if $g = \left(\begin{smallmatrix} \ \alpha & \beta \\ - \bar \beta & \bar \alpha \end{smallmatrix}\right)$ then $g \v_{-1} = \alpha \v_{-1} - \bar\beta \v_1$ and $g\v_1 = \beta \v_{-1} + \bar \alpha \v_1$.

 Finite-dimensional modules for $\SU_2$ are completely reducible and satisfy the Clebsch-Gordan formula,

 where $\VV(-1) = 0$.
-The representation graph $\mathcal{R}_{\VV}(\SU_2)$ is the infinite graph with vertices labeled by $r= 0, 1, 2, \cdots$ and an edge connecting vertex $r$ to vertex $r+1$ for each $r$ (which can be thought of as the Dynkin diagram ${\mathsf A}_{+\infty}$).
+The representation graph $\mathcal{R}_{\VV}(\SU_2)$ is the infinite graph shown in \eqref{SU2-Dynkin} with vertices labeled by $r= 0, 1, 2, \cdots$ and an edge connecting vertex $r$ to vertex $r+1$ for each $r$ (which can be thought of as the Dynkin diagram ${\mathsf A}_{+\infty}$).
 Vertex $r$ corresponds to $\VV(r)$, and the edges correspond to the tensor product rule \eqref{eq:ClebschGordan}.
-Above vertex $r$ we place $\dimm \VV(r) = r+1$, as displayed below.
-The trivial module is indicated in blue and the defining module $\VV$ in red.
+Above vertex $r$ we place $\dimm \VV(r) = r+1$.
+The trivial module is indicated in white and the defining module $\VV$ in black.